 Attach Laminated Warning label to the robot as instructed by Attachment 3 – Instructions for applying the Warning Label.

-Complete Attachment 1 – Certificate of Acknowledgement and send to CorporateQuality.PostMarket@zimmerbiomet.com.
+Complete Attachment 1 – Certificate of Acknowledgement and send to Medtech_FSCA@zimmerbiomet.com.

 Retain a copy of the acknowledgement form with your Field Safety Corrective Action records in the event of a compliance audit of your facility’s documentation.